mathjax/MathJax-demos-node/puppeteer/README.md

 ## Installation

 In order to try out this example you must install its dependencies.
-Since the code relies on Puppeteer, that needs to be installed, so this directory contains a separate `package.json` file, an you should do the following:
+Since the code relies on Puppeteer, that needs to be installed, so this directory contains a separate `package.json` file, and you should do the following:

 ``` bash
 cd MathJax-demos-node/puppeteer